Global Pharmacy Engagement

 The Tanzania APPE rotation addresses humanitarian work and public health in the developing world.
 Students participate in rounds on a general ward, work with physicians in an outpatient clinic and travel with a mobile HIV outreach clinic.
 They study the scope of pharmacy services including education, pharmacy practice in clinical settings, inventory management and procurement, and the manufacture and distribution of drugs within the country.

-Student Led Missions
+Student Led Service Trips

 Culturally Sensitive Care In Rural Guatemala